scipy-conference/scipy_proceedings/papers/mark_wickert_239/mark_wickert_239.rst

 additive white Gaussian noise (AWGN) channel both spectral efficiency and noise mitigation is commonly achieved by using square-root raised cosine (SRC) pulse shaping at both the transmitter and receiver.
 The system block diagram is shown in Figure :ref:`Topblock`.
+The parameters :math:`\alpha_{tx}` and :math:`\alpha_{rx}` control the excess bandwidth factors of the transmit and received filters respectively.
+The Section Pulse Shaping Filter Considerations provides more detail on this.
 Notice that this block diagram also shows a symbol-spaced equalizer to allow for the exploration of potential performance improvement, subject to how much complexity can be afforded, and the need for rapid